 Known as the “City of Sails,” Auckland is famous for its stunning waterfront, diverse culture, and vibrant urban life.
 Located between Waitemata and Manukau Harbours, it features numerous islands and scenic coastlines along the Tasman Sea and Pacific Ocean.
 The city’s skyline showcases iconic structures amid lush green hills and volcanic cones.
 As New Zealand’s economic and cultural hub, Auckland boasts a thriving arts scene, innovative cuisine, and a strong community spirit.

-1 Night Accommodation at Hotel Britomart, Auckland
+1 Night Accommodation at The Hotel Britomart

 Escape the city to The Bay of Islands, a 144-island Maritime Park, brimming with secluded bays and marine life